The page has been translated by Gen AI.

 helm version

-• Download the Helm Chart file for installing Velero server and components.
+• Download the Helm Chart file for installing the Velero server and components.

 helm repo add vmware-tanzu https://vmware-tanzu.github.io/helm-charts/